Image & Video Forensics

 IH&MMSec 2019: Image Forensics from Chroma Subsampling of High-Quality JPEG Images

-The JPEG compression format provides a rich source of forensic traces that include quantization artifacts, fingerprints of the container format, and numerical particularities of JPEG compressors.
-Such a diverse set of cues serves as the basis for a forensic examiner to determine origin and authenticity of an image.
-In this work, we present a novel artifact that can be used to fingerprint the JPEG compression library.
+This work presents a novel artifact that can be used to fingerprint the JPEG compression library.
 The artifact arises from chroma subsampling in one of the most popular JPEG implementations.
 Due to integer rounding, every second column of the compressed chroma channel appears on average slightly brighter than its neighboring columns, which is why we call the artifact a chroma wrinkle.
 We theoretically derive the chroma wrinkle footprint in DCT domain, and use this footprint for detecting chroma wrinkles.

 DFRWS EU 2019: Forensic Source Identification using JPEG Image Headers: The Case of Smartphones